Mental Health Facilities Rochester, MN

 South Central Human Relations Center - 35.9 miles from Rochester, MN

 South Central Human Relations Center is a mental health treatment center in Owatonna, MN, located at 610 Florence Avenue, 55060 zip code area.
 South Central Human Relations Center provides outpatient treatment and telemedicine/telehealth.
-South Central Human Relations Center offers dialectical behavior therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
-South Central Human Relations Center also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at South Central Human Relations Center consist of mentoring/peer support/consumer-run services, chronic disease/illness management and education services.
+South Central Human Relations Center offers group therapy, psychotropic medication and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+South Central Human Relations Center also supports people with trauma, people requiring dual diagnosis treatment and transitional age young adults.
+Additional services at South Central Human Relations Center consist of education services, intensive case management and housing services.

 Learn More